A Summer Place (film): Plot

-As it turns out, Ken and Sylvia were lovers 20 years ago, when they were teenagers.
-It soon becomes apparent that they still love each other and have missed each other for many years, and that Ken returned to Pine Island in hopes of seeing Sylvia again.
-They had broken up because Ken was a poor college student, while Bart was the son of a rich, established family, so Sylvia married Bart, and Ken, after seeing Sylvia's wedding announcement in the newspaper, married Helen.
+Ken arrives with his wife Helen (Constance Ford) and teenage daughter Molly (Sandra Dee).
+As it turns out, Ken and Sylvia were teenaged lovers twenty years previously.
+They had broken up because Ken was a poor college student while Bart was the son of a rich, established family, so Sylvia married Bart, and Ken, after seeing Sylvia's wedding announcement in the newspaper, married Helen.
 Both marriages were unhappy, but Ken and Sylvia stayed in them because of their love for their respective children, Molly and Johnny.
 Ken and Sylvia find themselves drawn to each other again and begin secretly meeting every night.
 They are soon spotted by the island's night watchman, who informs Helen.
-Helen initially keeps quiet, on her mother's advice, planning to catch them in the act to ensure a large divorce settlement.
+Helen initially keeps quiet, planning to catch them in the act to ensure a large divorce settlement.

-Ken goes on a business trip for a weekend, during which time Molly and Johnny, with Ken's permission, go sailing around the island.
+Ken goes on a weekend business trip, during which time Molly and Johnny, with Ken's permission, go sailing around the island.
 Their boat capsizes in rough water, stranding them on the beach overnight.
-The Coast Guard rescues them the next day, but Helen is suspicious that the teenagers had sex on the beach, although they deny it.
-Helen sends for a doctor to forcibly examine Molly to make sure she is still a virgin, finding she is.
-Horrified, Molly runs away and sees Johnny, who threatens to kill Helen if she hurts Molly ever again.
-Helen contacts law enforcement, and then in a fit of anger, reveals Sylvia and Ken's affair in front of Bart, Ken, Sylvia, and Johnny.
+The Coast Guard rescues them the next day.
+Helen is suspicious that the teens had sex on the beach, although they deny it.
+In a fit of anger, Helen reveals Sylvia and Ken's affair in front of Bart, Ken, Sylvia and Johnny.
 Bart reveals he has long known about Sylvia's love for Ken and offers to forgive her, but she cannot go back.
-The Hunters and Jorgensons each go through an acrimonious public divorce and Molly and Johnny are sent to boarding schools several states apart.
-Molly and Johnny are angry at Ken and Sylvia and stop speaking to them, becoming increasingly dependent on each other for emotional support, despite Helen's constant interference and criticism of Molly's morals.
+The Hunters and Jorgensons each go through an acrimonious public divorce and the teens are sent to boarding schools several states apart.
+Molly and Johnny are angry at Ken and Sylvia and stop speaking to them.